great-expectations/great_expectations/docs/reference/core_concepts.rst

 .. _reference__core_concepts__data_context__data_context:

-A **Data Context** stitches together resources available using Great Expectations, making it possible to easily manage configurations for resources such as Datasources, Validation Operators, Data Docs Sites, and Stores.
+A **Data Context** brings together resources available using Great Expectations, making it possible to easily manage configurations for resources such as Datasources, Validation Operators, Data Docs Sites, and Stores.

-A **Data Context Configuration** is a yaml file that can be committed to source control to ensure that all the settings related to your validation are appropriately versioned and visible to your team.
+A **Data Context Configuration** is usually stored as a yaml file that can be committed to source control to ensure that all the settings related to your validation are appropriately versioned and visible to your team.
 It can flexibly describe plugins and other customizations for accessing datasources or building data docs sites.

 .. _reference__core_concepts__data_context__stores: